 Google is a search engine for the web.
 You can find just about anything, including scholarly research articles.
-Google is especially amazing when it comes to locating documents and information produced by non profit organizations and the federal government.
+Google is especially amazing when it comes to locating documents and information produced by nonprofit organizations and the federal government.
 Google is therefore a fantastic way to find what librarians call "grey literature" - literature that is not indexed or easily findable in traditional publishing venues.

 However, as much as we love Google, it is not generally considered an academic research tool.
 Not all information is freely available, and you will miss out on important research & data if you limit your search only to Google or any other web browser.

 You can definitely use GoogleScholar as part of your research process.
-In fact, its really handy to double check on journal articles that the library does not have a subscription to but which the author may have made available through a creative Commons license etc. Sometimes you get lucky!
+In fact, it's really handy to double-check on journal articles that the library does not have a subscription to but which the author may have made available through a Creative Commons license, etc. Sometimes you get lucky!

 The bottom line is that both Google & GoogleScholar are great places to start your search process, but don't rely solely on Google to find all the answers.
-Especially if you are trying to find the scholarly research articles, its best to start with the tools provided by the library that are specifically designed to meet the needs of researchers and educators.
+Especially if you are trying to find scholarly research articles, it's best to start with the tools provided by the library that are specifically designed to meet the needs of researchers and educators.